kostafey/ejc-sql/README.md

 cache creation process starts.
 It's async, so the process of Emacs is not blocked and the user can move point (cursor), edit SQL and so on.
 If the user waits for autocompletion and doesn't move point (cursor) during this process, he will get autocompletion variants.
+To checkout the current database connection cache run `ejc-print-cache`.

 Any successfully executed DDL query (`CREATE`, `ALTER`, `DROP`, `RENAME`) clears current connection cache, so next autocompletion attempt will recreate it.